dekuNukem/duckyPad/getting_started.md

 Your system might complain when trying to run the app.
 This is because I haven't had the code digitally signed, which costs hundreds of dollars a year.

 Feel free to [review the code](https://github.com/dekuNukem/duckyPad/tree/master/pc_software).
-If you really don't trust the app, you can run the `duckypad_config.py` script itself with Python3.
-You can also [configure your duckyPad completely manually](#Configure-duckyPad-Manually) with a text editor.
+You can also run the `duckypad_config.py` script itself with Python3, or [configure it manually](#Configure-duckyPad-Manually) with a text editor.

 For Windows 10, click `More info` and then `Run anyway`.

 ![Alt text](resources/pics/app/defender2.png)

 For macOS, **`RIGHT CLICK`** on the app and select `Open`.
-You might have to do it twice.
+You might need to do it twice.

 ![Alt text](resources/pics/app/macos_warning.png)

 ### Using duckyPad configurator

-After launching the app, it should look like this:
+The app should look like this:

 ![Alt text](resources/pics/app/unselected.png)

 Make sure your duckyPad is plugged in, and press the `Connect` button.

-It should then load all the data from duckyPad:
+It should load the data from duckyPad:

 ![Alt text](resources/pics/app/overview.png)